How to Dissolve an LLC in Utah? (A Complete Guide)

 • An Affidavit for Continuing Authority form

 There is no filing fee for filing the Utah LLC dissolution articles during normal processing.
-However, if you want expedited processing, the state fees are $75.
+However, in our case, we incurred a $75 cost because we wanted expedited processing.

 FAQs